pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 - Created a detailed plan for the location mapping service using Mapbox, with requirements, implementation steps, and example code
 - Created a detailed plan for the estimation model endpoint, including API contract, requirements, and implementation steps

-## Next Steps (Priority Order)
+## Next Steps

-1. **Serverless Migration Finalization**

-   - Test all serverless endpoints in staging/production
-   - Update environment variables and secrets in Vercel dashboard as needed

-2. **Results UX & Feedback**
+1. Complete the styling and accessibility audit:

-   - Review and improve user experience for results and feedback, ensuring clarity, accessibility, and mobile responsiveness
+   - Review every page/component for mobile responsiveness and WCAG contrast.
-   - Consider adding user guidance, tooltips, or summary explanations for results

-3. **Testing & Documentation**
-   - Write and run unit/integration tests for all new features
-   - Update memory bank and documentation after each major step
+   - Test on multiple device sizes and with accessibility tools.
+   - Document any issues and fixes in the memory bank.

+2. After the audit, update the memory bank and proceed to any remaining medium/low priority tasks.

 ## How to Resume

+- Begin with the styling/accessibility audit as described above.
 - Review this file and referenced memory bank docs for all context and plans.
-- Begin with finalizing serverless migration: test all endpoints, and update Vercel environment variables as needed.
 - All technical and project rules are documented in .cline/rules and .clinerules.

-_Last updated: 2025-04-11 22:00 EDT_
+_Last updated: 2025-04-12 02:50 EDT_